 During his years as an irreverent entrepreneur, he often wondered what went on “in those little VC brains.”
 Therefore as a venture investor, he tries to be honest and transparent about what he is trying to accomplish, respects entrepreneurs’ time by working hard and doing his homework, and openly discussing the merits of ideas or strategies, as a foundation for long term relationships.

-Salil received his MS in Electrical Engineering from Stanford University and his BS in Electrical Engineering from Cornell University.
-Salil loves playing sports (both real and fantasy) with his 12 year old son, and enjoys the challenge of trying to convince his teenage daughter that he’s still cool and relevant.
+Salil received an MS in Electrical Engineering from Stanford University and a BS in Electrical Engineering from Cornell University.
+Salil loves playing sports (both real and fantasy) with teenage son and enjoys the challenge of trying to convince his teenage daughter that he’s still cool and relevant.

 Some amusing things written by and about Salil: